Sreejith2/ToDo-/README.md

 - **Add Task:** Users can add a new task to the list.
 - **Edit Task:** Users can edit an existing task.
 - **Delete Task:** Users can delete a task from the list.
-- **Responsive Design:** The app is designed to be responsive and works well on small screens.

 ## Technologies Used